Ramashankar01/simons_game/README.md

 # simons_game
-This is a memory based game
+This is a memory based game.